jaymohmwangi/interviewD6/README.md

 ## Invoicing Interview Challenge

 Build a UI and API that allow a user to capture invoices as shown in the image below, and store it in a database.
-You can assume that your solution is part of a bigger system, so you do not need to implement authentication or additional list/view screens.
-Keep in mind how invoices would be handled in a real system - some elements would be pre-configured or selectable, rather than being captured from scratch.
-You can use any framework and database you like, and you can pre-populate the database however you wish.
-We will review and test your solution as we would production code, meaning input validation/error handling is important.

-Our only requirements are:
+Requirements are:

-- That you use plain SQL queries, and not an ORM. .
+- Used plain SQL queries, and not an ORM. .
-- That your solution be web based
+- Web based solution

 <p align="center"><a href="https://cdn.vertex42.com/ExcelTemplates/Images/excel-invoice-template.png" target="_blank"><img src="https://cdn.vertex42.com/ExcelTemplates/Images/excel-invoice-template.png" width="400"></a></p>